aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 3. Run `cd ..` to change directory to project root.
 4. Run `cdk synth` to generate CF template or use `cdk deploy --all` to deploy directly to your AWS account.
-5. In case central alarm dashboard is enabled in the configuration, take note of deployment output, `*-Alarm-Stack.CustomEventBusArn`, and copy the ARN (of the custom event bus).
+5. In case central alarm dashboard is enabled in the configuration, take note of deployment output, `*.CustomEventBusArn` and `*.CustomDynamoDBFunctionRoleArn` and copy those ARNs to use in the next stage.

 ## Enabling source accounts to share alarms
 _This only applies in case `AlarmDashboard.enabled` is set_

 1. Run command `cd stack_sets` to change directory which contains `event_forwarder_template.yaml`.
-2. Run command `sh create_stackset.sh REPLACE_WITH_THE_ARN_OF_CUSTOM_EVENT_BUS`, replace the placeholder with the ARN from the previous step.
+2. Run command `sh create_stackset.sh ARN_OF_CUSTOM_EVENT_BUS ARN_OF_THE_LAMBDA_FUNCTION_ROLE_ARN`, replace the
+placeholder with the ARNs from the previous step.
-3. Deploy the generated `event_forwarder.yaml`-template manually to each of the source accounts through CloudFormation or deploy it automatically to an AWS Organization, OU or list of accounts through service managed stack-sets from your management account or stack-set delegate account.
+3. Deploy the generated `event_forwarder.yaml`-template manually to each of the source accounts and each region you wish to enable through CloudFormation or deploy it automatically to an AWS Organization, OU or list of accounts through service managed stack-sets from your management account or stack-set delegate account.

+## Monitoring alarms in "Management Account"

+In case you have alarms in the AWS Organizations management account but are deploying the Alarm Dashboard in another account, you will need to manually deploy `event_forwarder.yaml` in the management account in all regions that you want to receive alarms from.
+This is because of that even if the `event_forwarder.yaml` is deployed as a managed stack set it won't get deployed in the management account.

 ## Tips